I’ve been getting to know myself for 39 awkward years.

 There is a process for those of us who have knowledge before the death actually occurs.
 The cycle of grief doesn’t begin with the actual death when you are involved in a terminal illness.
 The stages of grief don’t begin when your loved one’s heart stops beating.
 It begins way before that.

 When dealing with a long term and terminal illness, there is time to process it all.
 I had nearly three years to think about it.
 Three years to dread the eventual conversations I would have with Chad.
 Three years to lament on the unfairness of it all.
 Three years to cry, scream, kick my feet, bargain with God (and oh, did I!), deny, fantasize, be angry, HOPE and reflect.
 Three years to prepare myself for a life I never wanted.
-I unaffectionately reel to it as my other life.
+I unaffectionately refer to it as my other life.

 The person I vowed to belong to for the rest of my life was…gone.